MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-H-National-Wildlife-Monuments/part-100-Subsistence-Management-Regulations-Public-Lands-Alaska/subpart-D-Subsistence-Taking-Fish-Wildlife/section-100.27.md

 |Jigging gear through the ice|Household annual limit of 30 fish in any combination of lake trout, rainbow trout, and Dolly Varden or Arctic char|                 Household limits are included in the overall total annual harvest quota.                 |
 |   Gillnet under the ice    |       Total annual harvest quota of 200 lake trout, 200 rainbow trout, and 500 Dolly Varden or Arctic char       |The Federal in-season manager will issue a closure for this fishery once any of these quotas has been met.|

 (*3*) You may harvest fish under the ice only in Tustumena Lake.
-Gillnets are not allowed within a1/4 mile radius of the mouth of any tributary to Tustumena Lake, or the outlet of Tustumena Lake.
+Gillnets are not allowed within a 1/4 mile radius of the mouth of any tributary to Tustumena Lake, or the outlet of Tustumena Lake.

 (*4*) A permit is required.
 The permit will be issued by the Federal in-season manager or designated representative and will be valid for the winter season unless the season is closed by special action.